What is Form Recognizer?

 Data privacy and security

-This service is offered as a preview of an Azure service under the Online Service Terms.
 As with all the cognitive services, developers using the Form Recognizer service should be aware of Microsoft policies on customer data.
 See the Cognitive Services page on the Microsoft Trust Center to learn more.